omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 useful feature of the IDE is the XSWT Preview, where you can preview the form being edited (it updates when you save the file).
-The Preview should open automatically when you open the XSWT file; if it does not (or you close it), you can access it via the `Window|Show View...` menu item.
+The Preview should open automatically when you open the XSWT file; if it does not (or you close it), you can access it via the *Window|Show View...* menu item.

 Some (custom) widgets may not appear in the Preview; this is because the Preview does not load jar files from the projects.

 ==== Editing Template Files

-The Freemarker Editor is opened when you double-click files with the ftl or fti extension.
+The Freemarker Editor is opened when you double-click files with the *.ftl or *.fti extension.
 (The latter stands for Freemarker Template Include, and it is intended for template fragments that you include into other templates.
 Otherwise the wizard ignores fti files, i.e. does not copy them into the new project or folder.)
 The Freemarker Editor offers basic syntax highlight, validation